-Lessons Learned As Professional Organizer
+Lessons Learned In 10 Years As A Professional Organizer

-After eight years as a professional organizer and running a small organizing business, all while moving to three different States as a Navy spouse, I can say I have learned a thing or two.
+After ten years as a professional organizer and running a small organizing business, all while moving to three different States as a Navy spouse, I can say I have learned a thing or two.

 I started my business in 2010 after a fellow mom asked me to help her with her clutter.
-In the process of organizing her home, I found an estimate of a local professional organizer and this is how I learned that what I loved to do – organizing – was a professional activity.
+In the process of organizing her home, I found an estimate of a local professional organizer, and this is how I learned that what I loved to do – organizing – was a professional activity.

 Armed with a passion for organizing and a desire to get back to the workforce after 9 years as a stay home mother, I joined the national association, our local chapter, and started to subcontract for local colleagues.
-In less than a month I was working with clients and a team.
+In less than a month, I was working with clients and a team.

-Many of us in this industry, people who love organizing and want to make a difference in our clients’ lives, enter this activity believing all we will do is organize, our “core activity”.
+Many of us in this industry, people who love organizing and want to make a difference in our clients’ lives, enter this activity believing all we will do is organize our “core activity.”
 But that is nothing further from the truth.

 Put Your Entrepreneur Hat On – A love for organizing won’t be enough